ETIS Student Resources¶

 - Engineering work is not complete until it can be defended.

-- Tools change.
-Engineering behaviors endure.
+- Tools change; engineering behaviors endure.

 - Students should graduate with evidence of engineering ability rather than evidence of course completion.